alb3rtuk/convoy/README.md

   * Config file values can override default values
   * Command line options can override config file values
   * A space for user specific config values in the config file, which is available at runtime
-  * Automatic command with options to update and create config files in a default location or anywhere else (e.g. `my_app escort --update-config`)
+  * Automatic command with options to update and create config files in a default location or anywhere else (e.g. `my_app convoy --update-config`)
-* Tool to bootstrap an Escort script (basic, with commands and with sub-commands)  (NOT YET IMPLEMENTED)
+* Tool to bootstrap an Convoy script (basic, with commands and with sub-commands)  (NOT YET IMPLEMENTED)
 * Envrionment aware configuration (NOT YET IMPLEMENTED)
 * Project specific scripts support (NOT YET IMPLEMENTED)
 * Lots of usage examples (COMING SOON)